secureCodeBox/documentation/docs/how-tos/scanning-networks.md

 Nice, our scan was triggered as expected!
 Your network likely looks different.
 Depending on how many ssh hosts nmap was able to find you will see more ncrack scans started.

-Final hint: If you want to **create a cascading rule yourself**, you can create them like any resource in Kubernetes via:
+Final hint: As already shown above, you can **create a cascading rule yourself** like any resource in Kubernetes via:

 ```bash
 kubectl apply -f cascadingRule.yaml